ubc-library-rc/intro-mendeley/content/04_workshop_materials.md

 ## Workshop materials

-- Citation management tools comparison table
+Citation management tools comparison table

+- Download here

-- Mendeley is one of several common citation management tools.
-In this document, we compare the features of these different tools to help you pick the right option for your work.
+Mendeley is one of several common citation management tools.
+In this document, we compare the features of these different tools to help you pick the right option for your work

+- Download here

-- Workshop handout (doc version), (PDF version)
+Workshop handout

+- Download here

-- This handout provides a thorough introduction to using Mendeley, as well as detailed descriptions of some of its special features.
+This handout provides a thorough introduction to using Mendeley, as well as detailed descriptions of some of its special features.
 Workshop slides

+- Download here